phpDocumentor/phpDocumentor/docs/manual/new/references/phpdoc/basic-syntax.rst

 that can be substituted for a specialized type of information (such as {@link}).
 Inline tags are always surrounded by braces.

-A complete listing is provided in :doc:`inline-tag-reference`.
+A complete listing is provided in :doc:`inline-tags/index`.

 Tags
 ~~~~